Aerial view of Grace Bay in the Turks and Caicos

 The Bight

 The Bight is a residential community found inland between the Grace Bay and Turtle Cove areas.
-The settlement is historically one of the three original villages on Providenciales.
-Much of The Bight supports low-density residential development, yet small shops and an increasing number of vacation accommodations can also be found in the area.
+The settlement is one of the three original villages on Providenciales.
+Much of the Bight supports low-density residential development, yet small shops, several resorts, and an increasing number of vacation accommodations can also be found in the area.

 Cooper Jack Bay